brainhubeu/license-auditor/README.md

 # License Auditor

 License Auditor helps you track and validate licenses inside your project.
 Prevents unwanted law complications.
-License Auditor includes a step in your pipeline and creates notifications about potential problems with used licenses.
+The license Auditor includes a step in your pipeline and creates notifications about potential problems with used licenses.
 At the moment, a notification means a comment.

 # Getting started

-To start using the **License Auditor**, install it's package with npm:
+To start using the **License Auditor**, install its package with npm:
 ```command
 npm install license-auditor
 ```

-In the next step, copy `license` directory with `licenses.js`, `blacklist.js` and `whitelist.js` files.
-First one contains full list of all currently acknowledged, depreciated and exceptional software licenses.
+In the next step, copy `license` directory with `licenses.js`, `blacklist.js`, and `whitelist.js` files.
+The first one contains a full list of all currently acknowledged, depreciated, and exceptional software licenses.
 To whitelist or blacklist the license, you must copy selected licenses from the main file into them.

 Whitelisting stops **License Auditor** from analyzing and displaying any notifications for a given package with whitelisted license type.
-Blacklisting a license leads to generation of fail notification log or causes CI job to fail if the blacklisted license is found, which prevents developer from merging unwanted dependencies into destination branch.
-Any license that is not included in neither `blacklist.js` nor `whitelist.js`, but is found during packages analyze or merge request, becomes a warning, which developer should address during merge process or further development.
+Blacklisting a license leads to the generation of fail notification log or causes CI job to fail if the blacklisted license is found, which prevents the developer from merging unwanted dependencies into the destination branch.
+Any license that is included in neither `blacklist.js` nor `whitelist.js`, but is found during packages analyze or merge request, becomes a warning, which developer should address during merge process or further development.

-For **License Auditor** to work, all project dependencies have to be installed before audit. **License Auditor** iterates through the node_modules and retrieves the license information from them.
+For **License Auditor** to work, all project dependencies have to be installed before an audit. **License Auditor** iterates through the `node_modules` and retrieves the license information from them.
 List of licenses is also available at [spdx site](https://spdx.org/licenses/).

 # Usage and examples
 ## Continuous Integration tools adaptation

 If you intend to use **License Auditor** with GitLab CI or GitHub Actions, you have to copy [CI example file](./examples/ci_example.js) to the root of your project directory and RENAME it to `dangerfile.js`.
-This example provides base for CI-oriented licenses checking using DangerJS (for more information this framework, visit [official Danger Systems site](https://danger.systems/js/)).
+This example provides a base for CI-oriented licenses checking using DangerJS (for more information this framework, visit [official Danger Systems site](https://danger.systems/js/)).

 Then, you have to include it in your pipeline.
-The basic structure of **Gitlab** pipeline step should look like this :
+The basic structure of **Gitlab** pipeline step should look like this:
 ```yaml
 check_foo_licenses:
   stage: CheckFooLicenses